maueroats/teaching/content/intermediate-cs/ch07/ch07-quiz.md

 draft: false
 #type: slide
 #theme: white
+description: "A reasonable quiz, maybe one half question too long.
+Extra credit for all homework being turned in."
 ---

 1. Make a function that picks a color that has a random amount of red,